The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Restrictions- no motorized vehicles off road

-Seasonality- campground closed in winter, no drive in access to picnic area in winter, rest rooms closed in winter
+Seasonality- campground closed in winter, no drive in access to picnic area in winter, rest rooms closed in winter, trail to reservoir overlook is gated in winter

 Ecosystem- rolling hills on bluff above Lake Michigan, large man-man impoundment reservoir, meadows and woods